 Do you like the smell of Methoxypyrazine or do you prefer Beta-ionone?
 Or maybe Diacetyl is more to your “taste”?
-These are just 3 of the chemical compounds found in Cabernet Sauvignon, Pinot Noir, and Chardonnay respectively and might just say as much about YOU the consumer as it does about the wine and the … Continue reading Wine Masterclass #5 More science of wine aromas
+These are just 3 of the chemical compounds found in Cabernet Sauvignon, Pinot Noir, and Chardonnay respectively and might just… Read More ›

 An entertaining way of increasing your understanding of the concept of “terroir”.
 We begin with a little history of what has become known as The Burgundy Effect and how the search for the right environment around the world to grow Pinot Noir and Chardonnay created a revolution.
 Then, we follow with a movie following seven Burgundian winemakers across the four seasons of a single year with their families as they strive to achieve perfection in their wine.